-Let us consider the mechanics of this prayer.
-It was given as a model to the disciples in response to their request for Jesus to teach them how to pray.
-Every born again child of God has a longing to have fellowship with God.
-Beloved, it is the mark of a regenerated person that, having come to the knowledge of God, he prays!
-You may remember that when Ananias of Damascus was sent over to see Saul of Tarsus he was told, "You'll know him-for behold, he is praying" (see Acts 9:11).
+This prayer was given as a model to the disciples in response to their request for Jesus to teach them how to pray.
+Every bornagain child of God longs to have fellowship with God.
+Beloved, prayer is the mark of a regenerated person who has come to know God!
+You may remember that when Ananias of Damascus was sent over to see Saul of Tarsus he was told, "You'll know him-he'll be the one praying" (see Acts 9:11).

-There are two characteristics that stand out in the Lord's Prayer.
-May I mention them, for they are so important.
-First of all there is the simplicity of it, and then its brevity.
+Two important characteristics stand out in the Lord's Prayer.
+First is its simplicity and then its brevity.
 Simplicity and brevity ought always to characterize genuine prayer.

-Looking more closely into its structure, we find that there are also two major divisions in this prayer.
-There is that part of it which deals with the glory of God: "Your kingdom come.
+Looking more closely into its structure, we find two major divisions in this prayer.
+There is that which deals with the glory of God: "Your kingdom come.
 Your will be done on earth as it is in heaven."
-And then there is that other division which deals with the wants of men: "Give us this day our daily bread."
-We will look closer at these petitions in a later chapter.
+And then there is the division that deals with the wants of men: "Give us this day our daily bread."
+We'll look closer at these petitions in a later chapter.

-Now although it was given by our Lord as a model of prayer, this prayer is never repeated in the Book of Acts.
+Although it was given by our Lord as a model of prayer, this prayer is never repeated in the Book of Acts.
 As far as we know, the apostolic church never used the Lord's Prayer.
-As a matter of rich spiritual exercise you will find it profitable to compare this prayer to Paul's prayers in the Epistle to the Ephesians.
+As a matter of rich spiritual exercise, you'll find it profitable to compare this prayer to Paul's prayers in the Epistle to the Ephesians.
 I think you will find that Paul moved to a higher spiritual realm in his praying.

-There is something else that we need to note: The Lord's Prayer is included in the Sermon on the Mount.
-Every person who comes to the Sermon on the Mount ought to do so in a very thoughtful manner, for here we have two extreme positions today.
+There is something else to note: The Lord's Prayer is included in the Sermon on the Mount.
+Every person who comes to the Sermon on the Mount ought to do so in a very thoughtful manner, for we have two extreme positions today.
 There are those (usually liberals) who say, "The Sermon on the Mount is all the religion I need."
 A graduate of a seminary in New York City once told me, "All I need today is the Sermon on the Mount.
 You can take the rest of the Bible and destroy it so far as I am concerned."
 Unfortunately, there are a great many people who feel that way.
-Then there is another group that feels this prayer has no meaning for us today and may as well be taken out of the Bible.
+Then there is another group that feels this prayer has no meaning for us at all today and may as well be taken out of the Bible.

-This whole difficulty has arisen largely because of a misunderstanding of the interpretation versus the application of Scripture-two vastly different things between which we must draw a sharp distinction.
+This whole difficulty arises largely because of a misunderstanding of the interpretation versus the application of Scripture-two vastly different things between which we must draw a sharp distinction.
 The Sermon on the Mount may not have an interpretation for us, but we can find great riches in its application.